-This filter requires keyframes, without keyframes it produces a still image.
+This filter requires keyframes, without keyframes it will produce a still image.

 Keyframing